 Terminal Tackle

-Top Redfish Baits and Lures
+Baits and Lures That Produce

-Live Bait
+Live Bait Options

 Live shrimp catch redfish year-round.
-Hook them through the horn (the spike on top of the head) for longer life when drifting or under a cork.
+Hook them through the horn (that spike on top of the head) for longer life when drifting or under a cork.
 Thread them onto jigheads for bouncing along bottom.

-Artificial Lures
+Artificial Options

 Gold and copper spoons remain the classic redfish lure for good reason.
 They flash and wobble like injured baitfish, triggering strikes from fish that might ignore other presentations.
 The Johnson Silver Minnow and similar weedless designs work over grass without constant fouling.

-Prime Redfish Locations
+Prime Locations to Find Redfish

 Oyster Bars

 Oyster bars concentrate baitfish and crustaceans that redfish feed on heavily.
-Fish the edges during moving water, casting tight to the shells and working lures parallel to the structure.
+Fish the edges during moving water, casting tight to the shells and working lures parallel to structure.
 On lower tides, look for deeper cuts and drains where reds stage waiting for the flood.

 Be careful wading near oysters – their edges cut through waders and boots easily.
 Felt-soled wading boots grip better than rubber on shell bottoms.